labstreaminglayer/liblsl-rust/lsl-sys/README.md

 # lsl-sys

 This is the low-level auto-generated binding to the [liblsl] library.
-You probably don't want to use this library directly; instead, check out [liblsl-rust].
+You probably don't want to use this library directly; instead, check out the higher-level [lsl] crate.

 ### Getting the source code